 The Warm Window fabric consists of four layers of different fabric quilted together in 4"-wide lengthwise channels designed to reduce the flow of energy through your window glass.
 The layers are:

-The Warm Window System - How it Works
+The Warm Window System

 - Lining with fabric protector High density needled holo fibers Reflective polyethylene moisture vapor barrier